 Based on the initial analysis, these corrections generally increase the latent heat flux by 10 to 30 percent and the sensible heat flux by 10 percent from the original data, especially during the daytime, while a much smaller increase is noticed during nighttime.
 The new QC checks effectively reject questionable data points due to instrument or measurement uncertainties.

-Current efforts are focused on the release of the QCECOR VAP to production for automatic updating.
+Current efforts focus on the release of the QCECOR VAP to production for automatic updating.
 This will make QCECOR data available more quickly in the future.

 Users can access the data set from the ARM Data Center.
 (Go here to create an account to download the data.)
 To share your experience using the data or to ask questions, contact Shuaiqi Tang or Shaocheng Xie.